This article originally appeared on VICE US.

 There was only one place to get all the information he needed: Palestine.
 After tracking down enough funding to make the trip happen, Sama’an set off to Ramallah, Palestine in April 2019 to retrace Al-Bara’em’s history.

-The Ashrawi family is originally from Nazareth, but after the Nakba, or Palestinian exodus, of 1948, they fled to Jerusalem.
+The Ashrawi family is originally from Nazareth.
+After marriage, Al-Bara'em's parents moved to West Jerusalem before fleeing to East Jerusalem during the Nakba, or Palestinian exodus, of 1948.
 It was there that Sama'an's father, Ibrahim Ashrawi, was born in a church basement where the family took refuge.
 Despite turmoil at home, Palestine was not immune to Beatlemania by the time the 60s rolled around.
 But Palestinian Beatles fans knew that they couldn't expect their favorite band to announce Palestine tour dates any time soon, so they settled for the next best thing: cover bands.

 The first of their kind was The Flintstons, an Armenian Palestinian band that covered the Beatles and the Rolling Stones.
 Others, like The Yarneys and The Mosquitoes, who were also English cover bands, formed soon after, and Al-Bara'em was among them.
 The band consisted of the Ashrawi siblings: Alexandra (vocals), Emile (drums, vocals), Ibrahim (lead vocals), Samir (lead guitar, vocals), and Samira (vocals), in addition to a rotating lineup of friends.